Two television series about private schools have received a certain amount of buzz recently. Gossip Girl airs on CW . NYC Prep is on Bravo.

 Final Thoughts

 Take Gossip Girl and NYC prep with a grain of salt.
 Actually, take them with many grains of salt.
 They may claim to portray the lives of real students who attend the best Manhattan private schools.
-In truth they portray the lives of some students who attend a few schools of the hundreds of private schools Manhattan offers.
-For every Gossip Girl or NYC Prep student who is struggling with shopping, there are hundreds of students struggling to make better lives for themselves by doing the very hard academic work a private school expects.
+In truth, they portray the lives of some students who attend a few schools of the hundreds of private schools Manhattan offers.
+For every Gossip Girl or NYC Prep student struggling with shopping, hundreds of students struggle to make better lives for themselves by doing the very hard academic work a private school expects.